 The residency provides training in all areas of oral and maxillofacial surgery, including:

 - Outpatient sedation and general anesthesia for children and adults

 - Maxillofacial trauma

 - Head and neck oncology

-Fellowship training in OMS is not offered at Mayo Clinic Rochester, so as not to detract from your surgical education.
+Fellowship training in oral and maxillofacial surgery is not offered at Mayo Clinic's campus in Rochester, Minnesota, so as not to detract from your surgical education.

-The Oral and Maxillofacial Surgery residency program is fully accredited by the Commission on Dental Accreditation, which operates under the auspices of the American Dental Association
+The Oral and Maxillofacial Surgery Residency is fully accredited by the Commission on Dental Accreditation, which operates under the auspices of the American Dental Association.

 Graduates of the Mayo Clinic Oral and Maxillofacial Surgery Residency have successfully entered private practice, academic practice and OMS fellowships on completion of training.
 Since 1990, our program boasts a 100 percent pass rate for those residents who have taken the certification process for the American Board of Oral and Maxillofacial Surgery.